deeptiaa/secondary-structure-CNN-learning/Notes.md

 - Use Ube4b to scale _test_ datasets
 - change input layer to architecture

+Meeting Notes (July 27th)
+- if datasets are too small to make multiple discrete sets, make shuffled training sets with test sets as remainder
+- 3 trials for each
+- add error bars and pearson's r to graph
+- make easy plot with scaled dataset size (x) vs. pearson's r (y)
+- method bullet list with min amount of information needed to recreate procedure
+- next meeting Sept.
+6 at 10 am

 Tuesday/Wednesday - fix code in order to run and get datasets Thursday/Friday - run code